 This grant of up to \$5,000 is available to current or former California foster youth under 22 years of age who wish to take career training or college courses.
-You must also enroll at least half time in an eligible school.
-Your program of study must be at least one academic year long, and you must attend class regularly and get good grades.
+The student must also enroll at least half time in an eligible school.
+Their program of study must be at least one academic year long, and they must attend class regularly and get good grades.

-Bureau of Indain Affairs (BIA)/ Tribal Grants
+Bureau of Indian Affairs (BIA)/ Tribal Grants

-The Bureau of Indian Affairs provides grants to assist eligible American Indian students in meeting educational costs.
-To be eligible, the applicant must be at least one-fourth American Indian, Eskimo, or Aleut heritage, as certified by a Tribal Agency served by the Bureau of Indian Affairs.

-Tribal Grants are for eligible students who belong to federally recognized Indian Tribes.
+The Bureau of Indian Affairs provides grants to assist eligible Native American students in meeting educational costs.
+To be eligible, the applicant must be at least one- fourth Native American, Eskimo, or Aleut heritage, as certified by a Tribal Agency served by the Bureau of Indian Affairs.
+Tribal Grants are for eligible students who belong to federally recognized Native American Tribes.
 Tribes generally have their own applications, deadlines and eligibility criteria.